 I was 42 and had no symptoms at all when I was diagnosed with prostate cancer.
 I had recently lost my father to the disease and that spurred me on to visit the doctor, as I knew the family connection meant I was more likely to develop the disease.

 My father's death gave me life and now I use my time to raise awareness.
-It's not always easy for men to talk about their health, especially in my community, but African Caribbean men are three times more likely to develop prostate cancer so I give talks and hold information stands to get the message out there.
+Black men have a 1 in 4 risk of prostate cancer, that's double the 1 in 8 risk faced by other men, so I give talks and hold information stands to get the message out there.
 I also volunteer with Prostate Cancer UK who do great work raising awareness and campaigning for better care for men with prostate cancer.